DevMountain/react-assessment/README.md

 ### Summary

 In this assessment, you will create the to-do list using `create-react-app` and you will create all the logic needed to create, complete, and delete tasks.
+All the functionality should be available to the user on the same view.

 ### Functionality